 - Blanc wine, a medium-bodied wine and has been aged for a year.
 It has a concentration of warm red fruit flavors.

-- This wine available in the market for Rs 1,500.
+- This wine is available in the market for Rs 1,500.

-J’Noon White a premium wine created to put India on the global wine map.
+J’Noon White Brands are premium wines created to put India on the global wine map.

 - The wine barrel fermented and a blend of Chardonnay and Sauvignon Blanc procured from the Garwar combines green apple, white pears, and stone fruit flavors of Chardonnay with fresh and vibrant flavors of Sauvignon.
 This wine has a mixture of 60% Chardonnay and 40% Sauvignon.